Ar-Kareem/pdf-mobile-integration/README.md

 ## Start production from image (no clone needed)

+These steps are used to run the web application on any machine with the prerequisite of the machine having `docker/docker-compose` and the user has access to run docker commands.

 - Get the sample secrets file then follow the instructions inside to setup any required secret environment variables

       curl -o .backend.env https://raw.githubusercontent.com/Ar-Kareem/pdf-mobile-integration/master/.backend.env-sample